 The .htaccess is one of the core files that run your WordPress website.
-This file plays a useful role in carrying out several important tasks on your site.
+This file is useful in carrying out several important tasks on your site.
 You can use it to add and customize several features on your website such as improving security and increasing traffic.

 With the .htaccess playing some of the key roles on your website.
 There is a possibility that if this file is changed or altered in any way, it may lead to the much dreaded “404 error.”

-Here are a few steps that can help you sort your .htaccess file and replace it with a default one.
+Here are a few steps to help you sort your .htaccess file and replace it with a default one.